walker-test/tukanoan-lingview/README.md

 # LingView
 A web interface for viewing glossed ELAN and FLEx files, optionally with time-synced video and audio.
-Developed at Brown University as part of the A'ingae Language Documentation initiative, this fork is a generalization of the A'ingae-specific code [here](https://github.com/Designist/Korpus).
+Developed at Brown University as part of the A'ingae Language Documentation initiative, this fork is a generalization of the A'ingae-specific website [here](https://github.com/Designist/Korpus).

-Frontend code written with ReactJS.
+Front-end code written with [ReactJS](https://reactjs.org/).

 ## Getting Started
 To begin using this site, you'll need to have NPM and Node.js installed.
 [Details can be found on the NPM website.](http://blog.npmjs.org/post/85484771375/how-to-install-npm) Then, clone this repository and run the command: